I’m the maker of a Slack app called Referralboard (we helps companies save money on hiring by increasing employee referrals).

 If you’re not familiar with Airtable, it’s essentially an online spreadsheet with an API.
 Using the graphical interface, you can create and configure a schema.
 Below is a snapshot of the DB used for the Referralboard MVP.
 It’s a table of employees, what company they work for, the total number of referrals they’ve submitted, and who they’ve referred.

-Once you’ve configured your schema, Airtable has a nifty feature where your Airtable base provides its own API to create, read, update, and destroy records.
+Once you’ve configured your schema, Airtable has a nifty feature where your Airtable base provides its own API to create, read, update, and delete records.
 For each of those actions it generates code which you can copy and paste into Glitch and then customize to your needs.

 One small, but helpful additional tool I’d recommend is Uptime Robot.
 It’s completely free, easy to set up and will email you immediately if your app ever goes down.